 Air pollution affects millions globally, impacting both the quality of life and the ecosystems we depend on.
-Governments must address both indoor and outdoor pollution to safeguard communities.
+Together, ambient and household air pollution have been linked to about 7 million premature deaths every year.
+Effective air pollution mitigation strategies must address both indoor and outdoor pollution to safeguard communities.

 Key contributors to air pollution